xy-241/CS-Notes/content/Computer Organisation/Instruction Set Architecture (ISA)/Instruction Set Architecture (ISA).md

 >[!attention] Tedious
 > More complicated tasks require programmers to use more instructions to achieve.
-However, with modern [[Language Processors#Compiler]], programmers code in high-level languages like C, this isn't an issue anymore.
+However, with modern [[Language Processors#Compiler]], programmers code in high-level languages like C, this **isn't an issue anymore**.

 >[!success] Power-Efficient
 > Needs fewer [[Transistors (晶体管)]] to perform simple task.